embatty/KL_2025/course_modules_2025/GenomeAssemblyAndAnnotation/GenomeAssemblyAndAnnotation.md

 |L50 |Minimum number of contigs required to cover 50% of the total assembly length|
 |L90 |As above but 90% of assembly|

+Quast is installed in the conda environment for the AccessingDataAndQc practical.
+Activate this environment now:
+`conda activate AccessingDataAndQc`.

 Run QUAST on both assemblies generated in this practical:
 `quast cpe004_shovill.fasta cpe004_hybrid.fasta -o quast/`

-View the results by opening the file `quast/report.html`
+View the results by opening the file `quast/report.html` with your browser.

 Which assembly is better?
 Why?